Ioannis Agravanis

-Ioannis "Giannis" Agravanis (Greek: Ιωάννης "Γιάννης" Αγραβάνης; born November 13, 1998) is a Greek professional basketball player who currently plays for Stjarnan of the Icelandic Úrvalsdeild karla.
-At a height of 1.98 m tall, he plays at the small forward position.
+Ioannis "Giannis" Agravanis (Greek: Ιωάννης "Γιάννης" Αγραβάνης; born November 13, 1998) is a Greek professional basketball player for Vikos Falcons of the Greek Basketball League (GBL).
+At a height of 1.98 m tall, he plays the small forward position.

 Youth career

 Agravanis played from a young age with the youth teams of Doukas, before he started his pro career.

 Professional career

 Agravanis began his pro career in the 2016–17 season, with the Greek 2nd Division club Doukas.
 On August 9, 2017, Agravanis moved to AEK Athens of the top-tier level Greek League.
 He signed a three-year contract with AEK, with the option to sign with the club for an additional two years.
 With AEK, he also won the Greek Cup title, in 2018.

 On September 22, 2018, he was loaned from AEK to Peristeri, for the 2018–19 season.
 His loan was renewed for another season on August 13, 2019.
 On August 1, 2020, Agravanis was officially released from AEK Athens.

 Subsequently, Agravanis signed a three-year contract with Promitheas Patras, which then loaned him to the Greek club Charilaos Trikoupis, for the 2020–21 season.

 On July 25, 2021, Agravanis moved to Iraklis Thessaloniki.
 On February 2, 2022, he mutually parted ways with the club due to disciplinary reasons.
 In 11 games, he averaged 10.2 points and 5.1 rebounds, playing around 31 minutes per contest.
 On April 8 of the same year, Agravanis agreed to return to Promitheas for the rest of the season.
 In 18 league games, he averaged 5.2 points, 2.4 rebounds and 1.3 assists, playing around 16 minutes per contest.

 On August 3, 2022, Agravanis signed with the newly promoted Karditsa.
 In 22 league games, he averaged 6.6 points, 5.6 rebounds, 1.7 assists and 1 steal in 25 minutes per contest.

 On September 27, 2023, Agravanis signed with Czech club USK Praha.

 In August 2024, Agravanis signed with Tindastóll of the Icelandic Úrvalsdeild karla.

 In August 2025, he signed with Stjarnan.